jpgaviria2/bitcoinrewards/USER_MANUAL.md

    - Verify order amount meets requirement

 5. **Integration Not Enabled**
-   - Check "Shopify Enabled" or "Square Enabled" is checked
+   - Check "Shopify Enabled" is checked
-   - Verify correct integration is enabled for your platform
+   - Verify Shopify integration is enabled

 #### Issue: Rewards Created But Not Sent